Friday, September 8, 2017

 Millstream Chichester National Park

-We left Wittenoom just on 8am after a very sleepless night and were now on our way to Millstream Chichester National Park.
+We left Wittenoom just after 8am, following a very sleepless night, and were now heading to Millstream Chichester National Park.

-The van was continually buffeted by quite strong winds funnelling down through the gorge.
-We could have driven over part of the road we came in on yesterday but decided to choose a different route past Mulga Park and Mt Florence stations.
-We drove beside the Tom Price railway for 28 km before turning onto the Pannawonica road for 18 km to the access road into the national park.
-This section of road and the 5 km into our campsite at the Stargazers campground were very ordinary with corrugations and rocky sections.
+The van was constantly buffeted by strong winds rushing down through the gorge.
+We could have driven along part of the road we took yesterday, but we chose a different route that passed Mulga Park and Mt.
+Florence stations.
+We travelled beside the Tom Price railway for 28 km before turning onto the Pannawonica road for 18 km to reach the entrance of the national park.
+This section of road and the 5 km into our campsite at Stargazers campground were quite ordinary, featuring corrugations and rocky patches.

-We chose this campground because it was generator free but later during the day we drove into the Miliyanha campground which we found to have a much nicer lookout and with newer facilities.
+We chose this campground because it was generator-free, but later in the day, we drove to the Miliyanha campground, which we found had a much nicer lookout and newer facilities.

-For the life us we cannot understand why national parks would provide better facilities so that people could run their generators.
-As a result, our planned four days stay turned into just two days.
+For the life of us, we cannot understand why national parks would provide better facilities so that people could run their generators.
+As a result, our planned four-day stay was reduced to just two days.

-It was also interesting to find out that the towns of Karratha, Roebourne and Dampier receive their water supply from this national park.
+It was also interesting to discover that the towns of Karratha, Roebourne, and Dampier receive their water supply from this national park.

-Deep Reach Pool is part of the Fortescue river that runs through the park.
-It's very wide and also very deep and ideal for swimming providing you have some form of flotation device like a noodle.
-I was surprised to find that fishing was permitted and the area adjacent to the waterhole was surrounded with gas BBQ's, shade and toilets.
+Deep Reach Pool is located along the Fortescue River, which runs through the park.
+It's extensive and also very deep, making it ideal for swimming, provided you have some form of flotation device, such as a noodle.
+I was surprised to find that fishing was permitted, and the area adjacent to the waterhole was surrounded by gas BBQS, shade, and toilets.

-Our camp host Burnie suggested we take a trip out to Python Pool.
-Our original plan was to call in there on our way out of the park tomorrow.
-However, it was 19 km off the main road and absolutely nowhere to park the van so his advice was spot on.
+Our camp host, Burnie, recommended we visit Python Pool.
+Our original plan was to stop there on our way out of the park tomorrow.
+However, it was 19 km off the main road with nowhere to park the van, so his advice was very helpful.

-All up it was a round trip of 116 km.
-The drive-in was spectacular with the sun in the right location and the hills covered in spinifex, with the added bonus of some speckled cloud adding to our photos.
+The total trip was 116 km.
+The drive was stunning, with the sun positioned just right and the hills covered in spinifex, and some speckled clouds added a picturesque touch to our photos.

-Of course, the waterfall into the pool at the base of the cliffs was not flowing this late in the dry.
-However, we could only imagine how wonderful it is to see it like this.
+Of course, the waterfall into the pool at the base of the cliffs was not flowing this late in the dry season.
+However, we could only imagine how wonderful it must be to see it like this.

-On our return, we were lucky enough to witness one of the ore trains returning to Tom Price.
+On our way back, we were fortunate enough to see one of the ore trains returning to Tom Price.

 No comments: